Signs Your Teen May be Self-Harming

 It takes a great deal of patience and love to endure periods of time wherein your child is struggling with self-harming behaviors.
 Whether you suspect such behaviors or find evidence of self-harm, do not shame or criticize your teen for her choices.
 Rather, consult a mental-health professional to discuss the best course of treatment and the best chances of recovery.
 Together, you and your teen can beat her urge to self-harm once and for all.

+In-person and online therapy for teens in NYC and Long Island is available at Suffolk DBT.
 Visit our page on teen counseling to learn more about how we can help.

 Suffolk DBT proudly provides quality dialectical behavior therapy, a form of cognitive behavioral therapy, at their offices in Manhattan and Long Island, New York and online.
 Their experienced NYC therapists specialize in serving teens, children, adults, and college students struggling with depression, borderline personality disorder, eating disorders, and self-harm.
 Dialectical behavior therapy (DBT) skills and treatment can help you or your kids to manage emotions and work through life’s challenges.